Directory of musicians in Berlin in 1907

 Frequent soloist with Berlin Philharmonic, starting with 22.1.1883.

-Composer and pianist.
+Composer and pianist, b.
+Stettin.
+Said to have studied with Brahms in 1890.
 Faculty member of several Berlin conservatories, including Klindworth-Scharwenka.
 Multiple Mendelssohn Prize recipient (1888, 1890, 1891).
 Performed with the Berlin Philharmonic 6.1.1890.
 Had multiple works premiered.
 Was known as an excellent accompanist.

 Last time conducting the Philharmonic was 12.2.1953!